kodlens/cq_new/README.md

 # cq_new
-new template for cq website
+New template for cq website